Cedar Creek High School (New Jersey): Athletics

 The Cedar Creek High School Pirates compete in the Cape-Atlantic League, which is comprised of public and private high schools in Atlantic, Cape May, Cumberland and Gloucester counties, and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association.
 With 703 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
-The football team competes in the Independence Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2022–2024.
+The football team competes in the Independence Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The girls' basketball team won the Group I state championship in 2012 with a 50–38 win over Whippany Park High School, earning the first state championship in any sport for Cedar Creek.

-The football team won the South Jersey Group II state sectional championship in 2015 and the Central Jersey Group II title in 2019.
+The football team won the South Jersey Group II state sectional championship in 2015, the Central Jersey Group II title in 2019 and the South Jersey Group III sectional title in 2021.
 In December 2015, the football team won the program's first state sectional title when they won the South Jersey Group II state sectional championship with a 28–27 win against West Deptford High School, defeating the team that beat them 42–28 in 2012 when they faced each other at Cedar Creek's first championship game.
 The team won the 2019 Central Jersey Group II sectional title in 2019 with a 31–23 win against Camden High School.
+The team won the South/Central Group III regional championship in 2021 against Woodrow Wilson High School (since renamed as Eastside High School) by a score of 35–34 to finish the season with a record of 13–0, to cap off the program's first undefeated season.

 Administration

 The school's principal is Scott Parker.
-His administration team includes two assistant principals.
+His administration team includes two assistant principals and the athletic director.